Ezrahel/nginx-upstream/README.md

   - `RELEASE_ID_BLUE`, `RELEASE_ID_GREEN` — release ids passed into the containers
   - `PORT` — port the apps listen on inside the container (default `3000`)

-The workflow brings up the Compose stack, waits briefly, runs `test/verify.ps1` (using PowerShell), and tears down the stack.
-Add the required secrets to your repository before running CI.

-If you want me to tune the verification thresholds, make the script more conservative, or convert the script to a cross-platform Node/Python runner, I can do that next.